 '''

-export SETUPTOOLS_USE_DISTUTILS="stdlib"

-pip3 install --user -r requirements.txt
+pip2 install --user -r requirements.txt

-python3 setup.py install --user
+python2 setup.py install --user

 '''

-3.3.2 Method 2: Virtual environment
+2.3.2 Method 2: Virtual environment

 An alternative method to perform the installation is with a virtual environment, which is an isolated Python environment that you can put wherever you like and that can be activated/deactivated at will.
+The tool you need in order to create a virtual environment is called virtualenv, and can be installed by looking for virtualenv using your Linux distribution's package manager.
+For example: